yani82/yani82.github.io/_posts/2021-03-27-wild_wild_west_of_javascript.markdown

 ![](https://media.giphy.com/media/pHXhn8Ee6lRO0KZtM1/giphy.gif)

-Some of the very useful resources I referred to when building my JavaScript project were [Ayana Zaire’s 7-parter project build](https://www.youtube.com/watch?v=Q5R7HSqdGFk&t=8s) and you also refer to her GitHub repos, and notes [here](https://github.com/learn-co-curriculum/mod3-project-week-setup-example) and [here](https://github.com/AyanaZaire/javascript-project-resources/blob/master/js-project-ooo.md).
+Some of the very useful resources I referred to when building my JavaScript project were [Ayana Zaire’s 7-parter project build](https://www.youtube.com/watch?v=Q5R7HSqdGFk&t=8s) and you can also refer to her GitHub repos, and notes [here](https://github.com/learn-co-curriculum/mod3-project-week-setup-example) as well as [here](https://github.com/AyanaZaire/javascript-project-resources/blob/master/js-project-ooo.md).

 The first obstacle I came across was, I had failed to do something as simple as creating a new directory for my front end from my back end VSCode terminal.
 It didn’t  show in my file tree.
 These are the steps I took to rectify it: